Configuration and Authentication

 export SENTRY_PROPERTIES=/path/to/sentry.properties sentry-cli ...

-Lastly you can provide these values also explicitly with the command you are executing.
+Lastly you can also provide these values explicitly to the command you are executing.
 The parameters are always called

 -o for the organization and